Hardwick Hall: Today

 Hardwick is open to the public.
 It has a fine garden, including herbaceous borders, a vegetable and herb garden, and an orchard.
 The extensive grounds also contain the ruins of Hardwick Old Hall, the original Manor home, which was used as guest and service accommodation after the new hall was built.
 It is administered by English Heritage on behalf of the National Trust, and is also open to the public.
 Many of the Old Hall's major rooms were decorated with ambitious schemes of plasterwork, notably above the fireplaces.
 Though most of the building is unroofed, impressive fragments of plasterwork remain (protected by preservative coatings and rain-shields).

 Both Hardwick Hall and the Old Hall are Grade I listed (the highest designation) by Historic England.

 Dan Cruickshank, an historian specialising in architecture, selected the Hall in 2006 as one of his five choices for Britain's Best Buildings, a documentary series made by the BBC for television.
 Innovative in its own time, it would serve, three centuries later, as a source of inspiration for the enormous Main Exhibition Building at the Philadelphia Centennial Exhibition of 1876.
 Hardwick Hall was an ideal model for a building which was intended to merge historicism with the large expanses of glass that had become de rigueur for the main exhibition halls at international expositions and fairs in the wake of the success of The Crystal Palace constructed for the 1851 London Exhibition.

 In March 2012, a £6.5m restoration was completed; this included the addition of a large restaurant.
 In December 2020, three years of additional restoration had been completed and further work was being planned.

 In the media

-Hardwick Hall was the setting for the 10-part BBC series Mistress of Hardwick, broadcast in 1972.
+Hardwick Hall was the setting for the 10-part BBC series Mistress of Hardwick, broadcast in 1972, and location filming took place there.
 Hardwick Hall was used in the 1978 Connections TV series to illustrate a long series of changes that occurred in home design as a result of the Little Ice Age.
 The house was described in the 1985 TV documentary Treasure Houses of Britain.
 Hardwick Hall was used for the exterior scenes and some interior scenes of Malfoy Manor in the 2010 film Harry Potter and the Deathly Hallows – Part 1.